notsodiv1918/prism/README.md

   concurrently and streams into side-by-side columns.
 A slow or failing model never blocks the others.
-- **Per-model prompt optimization** — each request is transformed into a model-specific prompt (Claude-style XML structure, GPT-style brief, etc.); the exact prompt each model received is inspectable in the UI.
+- **Per-model prompt optimization** — each request is transformed into a model-specific prompt; the exact prompt each model received is inspectable.
 - **Live metrics** — latency, input to output tokens, and cost per response.
 - **A validated evaluator** — a Python service scores each response, and the scoring was *calibrated against human ratings* (see results below).
+- **Workspace UI** — a conversation-style composer at the bottom, a saved history of past runs (click any to reload the full comparison), and a light / warm-dark theme toggle.
 - **Provider-agnostic** — runs on free OpenRouter models out of the box; any OpenAI-compatible endpoint (OpenRouter, Groq, native OpenAI) is a config change.